azuline/rose/docs/VIRTUAL_FILESYSTEM.md

 position prefix to each release/track in them.
 The Recently Added Releases view adds a date prefix to each release.

+"New" releases are prefixed with `{NEW}` in the virtual filesystem and appear in the `2.
+Releases - New` top-level directory.

 > [!NOTE]
 > The command line commands accept a release's virtual directory name as a
 > valid method of identifying a release.
 The virtual directory name passed to